mazi-samuel/wireframing/README.md

 Search bars that allow filtering of available bookings

 🟢 Contribution: Demonstrates user interaction flow and helps developers understand system behavior early in the design process.

+Types of Wireframes

+Wireframes come in different levels of detail depending on the stage of the design process.
+The two most common types are Low-Fidelity Wireframes and High-Fidelity Wireframes.

+1. Low-Fidelity Wireframes

+Low-fidelity (low-fi) wireframes are basic sketches or outlines that focus on layout, structure, and content placement without worrying about design details like colors, fonts, or images.
+They are often drawn by hand or created using simple tools.

+Characteristics:

+Minimal details, using boxes and lines for layout

+Focused on overall structure and functionality

+Quick to create and easy to modify

+When to Use:

+During the early stages of the design process

+When brainstorming or communicating rough ideas

+When you need to validate layout flow before investing time in visuals

+Example Use Case:
+Sketching the initial layout of a booking form showing where fields, buttons, and menus will appear.

+2. High-Fidelity Wireframes

+High-fidelity (high-fi) wireframes are more detailed and closer to the final product design.
+They include typography, colors, icons, and sometimes interactive elements to show realistic user interactions.

+Characteristics:

+Detailed visuals, including real content and design elements

+Represents the final UI design more accurately

+Can include clickable prototypes for testing navigation and usability

+When to Use:

+During the later stages of the design process

+When presenting to stakeholders or conducting usability tests

+When preparing for handoff to developers

+Example Use Case:
+Creating a clickable checkout page for the booking system that simulates how a user would confirm and pay for their booking.

+🎯 Type of Wireframe Used Here

+The wireframe used in this project is a Low-Fidelity Wireframe.

+Explanation:
+It focuses on the layout structure and placement of elements (like navigation, booking forms, and content areas) without incorporating detailed design elements such as color schemes or real images.
+This type of wireframe was chosen to:

+Quickly visualize the system’s structure

+Allow easy adjustments based on feedback

+Serve as a foundation before moving to high-fidelity mockups and prototypes